-All information discussed in the Student Care Team will be kept confidential by all standing and adjunct Care Team members and will only be shared with others in the university to carry out recommendations and interventions.
-Those coming to provide direct information about a student in distress may be asked to leave the meeting while the Student Care Team discusses the situation.
+All information discussed in the Student CARE Team (SCT) will be kept confidential by all standing and adjunct SCT members, and will only be shared with others in the university to carry out recommendations and interventions.
+Those coming to provide direct information about a student in distress may be asked to leave the meeting while the Student CARE Team discusses the situation.

 Serving standing members are nominated by their respective department and appointed by the Vice President of Student Affairs.

-Each standing member of the Student Care Team has a designated alternate in case they are not able to attend the regular meetings or other additional meetings.
-The designated alternate for meeting facilitator is the AVP, Campus Life.
+Each standing member of the Student CARE Team has a designated alternate in case they are not able to attend the regular meetings or other additional meetings.
+The designated alternate for meeting facilitator is the Director of Student Conduct, Rights and Responsibilities.

 Other university employees may be asked to participate on the Student Care Team on an “as needed” basis.
 Examples include the Emergency Operations Coordinator or Human Resources.

-A principal responsibility of the Student Care Team is to respond to concerns regarding student behavior.
-The Care Team addresses a wide variety of concerns regarding student welfare including, but not limited to, concerns of disruptive, threatening, or violent behavior.
-However, the SCT is where a student who might exhibit at-risk behavior is identified and support services and appropriate university responses are discussed.
+A principle responsibility of the Student CARE Team (SCT) is to respond to concerns regarding student behavior.
+The SCT addresses a wide variety of concerns regarding student welfare including, but not limited to, concerns of disruptive, threatening, or violent behavior.
+However, SCT is where a student who might exhibit at-risk behavior is identified and support services and appropriate university responses are discussed.

-The Care Team will meet regularly to review student incidents that have occurred since the previous meeting as well as reviewing continuing individual cases.
-The team focuses on matters of personal crisis, disturbing behavior, medical and psychiatric situations and works to ensure a holistic picture of a student is being formed and considered in the assessment, intervention or referral approach determined to be best for a particular student.
+The SCT will meet regularly to review student incidents that have occurred since the previous meeting, as well as reviewing continuing individual cases.
+The team works to build a holistic picture of the student, and plans the assessment, intervention or referral approach.
 In some cases a particular situation may require coordination with on-campus services such as accessibility, residence life, or the academic advisor or college dean’s office.

 One of the most important aspects of creating a successful system for working with at-risk students is to have an accurate, timely, and accessible flow of information regarding the student.
-Thus the communication system must be comprehensive, secure and responsive.
-This communication function is another of the responsibilities of the Student Care Team.
-The Care Team helps to facilitate communication between departments and units on campus regarding students in distress.
-By using early coordinated communication, prevention, and intervention efforts, more serious student situations may be prevented or reduced.
-Prevention, communication, recommendation and follow up are four important roles of the Care Team.
+The communication system must be comprehensive, secure and responsive.
+The SCT helps to facilitate communication between departments and units on campus regarding students in distress.
+By using early coordinated communication, prevention, and intervention efforts, more serious student situations may be prevented or deescalated.

-The Student Care Team is not designed to address serious urgent situations involving imminent harm to self or others, substantive threats to self or others, or damage to property.
+The SCT is not designed to address serious urgent situations involving imminent harm to self or others, substantive threats to self or others, or damage to property.
 These issues are handled directly by the University Police Department and the Threat Assessment Team (TAT).The mission of the TAT is “to evaluate potentially threatening situations within the CSUEB community and act on the threat or, when appropriate, make recommendations to the CSUEB President on the proper course of action to be taken.”
-Please refer to the Threat Assessment Team Procedures and Protocols for more detailed information to distinguish the TAT from the Student Care Team.
+Please contact the University Police Department for guidance if you are not sure whether to refer a situation to the TAT, or the Student CARE Team.

-1. Faculty, staff, administrators, students or other appropriate persons can submit a report on line.
+1. Faculty, staff, administrators, students or other appropriate persons can submit a report on line here.